vmathur/nfttown/README.md

 2. Feed your citizen to keep them happy.
 If their health goes to 0 they will leave town
 3. If a citizen leaves town, it can be removed by anyone.
 The NFT gets burned, making room for anyone to mint a new citizen

-## To do
-- make cat sprite and add more colors
-- mobile friendly
-- scale to more players

-- passkeys
-- refactor
-- add wallet owner to the metadata
-- base

 ## Available Scripts

 In the project directory, you can run: